Stormwater Pollution Solutions

 - DIY-washers should also choose their soap very carefully, even when washing on grass.
 Choose a biodegradable soap that is made for washing cars (not dish soap!), and be sure the soap is phosphate-free.

 - At-home maintenance should be performed in a garage or on a grassy surface when possible so any spills or leaks can be contained.
 If you change your own oil, please make sure to take the used oil to the City's Public Works Department to be recycled.
 (The oil recycling facility is located at 6500 Annapolis Road).

-Well, it may not be the pets that are the problem.
+Well, it may not be the pets that are the problem, but rather their waste.
 Did you know the average dog can generate nearly 250 of solid waste annually?
 Now, multiply that by the nearly 1,500 registered dogs in the city.
-That's a lot of dog poop!!
+That's a lot of dog poo!
 Part of having a pet means cleaning up behind them.
 Not only is it just the right thing to do, but it's also the law.
 City of Bowie Code Section 4-17.
 Defecation; removal of excrement states that animal waste must be removed and properly disposed of immediately.
 We encourage all pet owners to carry doggy poo bags with them and/or to seek out pet waste stations near them, as there are many in the City of Bowie and at the Dog Park.